Isolated Progressive Cardiac Conduction Disease

 • Isolated: Occurring in a structurally normal heart

-The most common form of PCCD associated with a cardiomyopathy is one in which mutations in LMNA are present (see Lamin A/C Cardiomyopathy.
+The most common form of PCCD associated with a cardiomyopathy is one in which mutations in LMNA are present (see Lamin A/C Cardiomyopathies).
 Some such patients present with an apparently structurally normal heart but subsequently develop cardiomyopathy.

-A degenerative form, in which the conducting system becomes sclerotic, has been referred to as Lenègre-Lev disease.
+A degenerative form, in which the conducting system becomes sclerotic, has been referred to as Lenègre-Lev disease

 The disorder is manifest by ECG changes including prolonged PR interval, widened P wave, widened QRS complex, AV block, right bundle branch block, left anterior hemiblock, left posterior hemiblock, left bundle branch block, or nonspecific interventricular conduction block.
 Patients also have a higher risk of sudden death.